You have all these tactics to improve your site traffic and reach. You can obsess about them trying to squeeze every bit of performance.

 3. Use Colors Effectively

 There’s a psychology behind the colors you choose for the website and especially the call-to-action & links.

 Add interest to your affiliate links and CTA buttons by contrasting the color.
 Don’t bury the link by blending it into the content.
 Consider how this looks versus how this looks.
 Now, try swapping the link and button color, and seeing if it increases your clicks.

 There are certain image elements we can’t help but notice:

 - Spacing & direction

 Our eyes seek features because that’s part of our survival and social instincts.
-You can play into the psychology by placing images of people close to a call-to-action.
+You can play into the psychology of placing images of people close to a call to action.
 Or, using visual styles on the CTA button to entice someone to click out of curiosity.